 Refresh refreshes the list of running requests

-Kill request stops the selected requestIf you kill a request, it will not complete and the end user may receive an error.
+Kill request stops the selected requestIf you stop a request, it will not complete and the end-user may receive an error.

 Details shows you the Action Stack for the selected request.
 An Action Stack displays all the actions currently on the call stack.
 The bottom action is the one which is currently being performed.
 It was triggered by the action above it and so forth.
 The details shown for an Action Stack are: